sarl/sarl-jekyll-website/docs/official/reference/general/FuncDecls.md

 If a function doesn't catch the checked exceptions that can occur within it, the function may specify that it can throw these exceptions.

-> **_Note:_** This specification is optional since the SARL compiler determines the
-> exceptions that are not catched, and assumes that they are implicitly
-> thrown outside the function.
+<p markdown="1"><span class="label label-info">Note</span> This specification is optional since the SARL compiler determines the exceptions that are not catched, and assumes that they are implicitly thrown outside the function.</p>

 The declaration of the thrown exceptions is done with the `throws` keyword, followed by a list of thrown exception types.